pilargmarch/multiomics2.0/reports/preprocessing/cookingProt.md

 Aurora-ABC_p\_T288_T232_T198 has 6790, 9212 and 6795, corresponding to
 aurora kinase A, B and C, respectively).
-We could keep one at random or delete them altogether; as to not overcomplicate things, we decided to remove all instances with more than 1 Entrez IDs.
+We could keep one at random or delete them altogether; as to not overcomplicate things, we decided to remove all instances with more than 2 Entrez IDs; and for those with 2 Entrez IDs, we kept the first one.

 ``` r
 library(dplyr)